emanuel-minetti/sudokuTS/README.md

 Principles include:
  - DRY (Don't repeat yourself)
- - Use JavaScript's functional programming wherever it
+ - Use JavaScript's functional programming wherever it makes the code more readable
  - KISS ("Keep it simple, stupid")
+ - and finally the SOLID principles should be observed